flotpython/course/modules/corrections/framework-usage.md

 ## others

-There remains some other usages of `Exercice` that are not straightforward, makes sense to document them as they come up.
+There remains some other usages of `ExerciceFunction` that are not straightforward, makes sense to document them as they come up.